-Important information about potentially life-threatening
+Inportant information about potentially

-reactions
+Iife-threatening reactions

-A small number of people taking Lamotrigine have experienced an allergic reaction or potentially life-threatening skin reaction, which may develop into more serious problems if they are not treated.
-These can include Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) and drug reaction with eosinophilia and systemic symptoms (DRESS).
+A small number of peopile taking Lamotrigine have experienced an allergic reaction or potentially

+Iife-threatening skin reaction, which may develop into more serious problems if they are not treated.
+These can include Stevens-Johnson syndrome (SJS), toxic expidermal necrolysis (TEN) and drug reaction with eosinophilia and systemic symptoms (DRESS).
+You need to know the symptoms (DRESS).
 You need to know the symptoms to look out for while you are taking Lamotrigine.
 This risk may be associated with a variant in genes in people from Asian origin (mainly Han Chinese and Thai).
 If you are of such origin and have been tested previously carrying this genetic variant (HLA-B 1502), discuss this with your doctor before taking Lamotrigine.